Beginner's Guide

 Why This Astronomy Beginner's Guide?

 There have been a good number of books written and a good deal of internet articles to help beginners start in astronomy.
 But at the Milwaukee Astronomical Society (MAS) we still get questions about getting started.
+Both from the general public and our own membership as many of them are still beginners.
 The most common are recommendations on what telescope to purchase and those seeking help because they already have bought a telescope.
 People even ask us how much do they need to know before becoming a member of our club.
 Spoiler alert: there is no minimum knowledge.
-Those that join our club have knowledge that spans the spectrum from raw beginner to those having advance knowledge.
+Those that have joined our club have knowledge that spans the spectrum from raw beginner to those having advance knowledge.
 But all of our members have the same goal: they want to learn more!

 Join an Astronomy Club!